hardy-opt/hardy-opt.github.io/_projects/2_project.md

 - **Benchmarking Solvers**: Evaluate convex optimization algorithms.
 - **Large-Scale ML Applications**: Efficiently train models with high data volumes.
 - **Educational Tool**: Demonstrate and understand variance-reduction and step-size adaptation techniques.

 ---

+You can explore and run all experiments from this [GitHub repo](https://github.com/hardy-opt/SVRG2BB).
+It provides a clean MATLAB setup for testing various SVRG variants, including the proposed Barzilai-Borwein approximations, allowing you to reproduce and experiment with these powerful optimization techniques.

+---